pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

 Resource Subscriber (RS) is a single tenant that can either be the SCIM Client or SCIM Server

 #### Single-Tenant Resource Subscriber that is the SCIM Server
-It is the most common implementation today.
-Where the SCIM Client typically doing roles of RM (Resource Manager), RC (Resource Creator) and RU (Resource Updater) is going to do CRUD operation into the database of the RS (Resrouce Subscriber)  using as actions the Active Push method.
+It is common today for the SCIM Client, typically performing the roles of RM (Resource Manager), RC (Resource Creator), and RU (Resource Updater), to perform CRUD operations on the database of the RS (Resource Subscriber) using the Active Push method.
+This method delivers RO (Resource Objects) and their RA (Resource Attributes) to the single-tenant RS.
-A good example would be a SaaS application tat is going to create its own database of users and groups for it own usage from a central IdM.
+A good example would be an on-premises application (most commonly a single-tenant application) that creates its own database of objects for its own use, obtaining the objects from a central IdM (Identity Management) system.
 ~~~~~~~~
 +----------+                                   +----------+
 |   SCIM   |                                   |   SCIM   |